The Equalizer: Original series (1985–1989)

 The original show ran for four seasons of 22 episodes each.
 It was initially renewed for a fifth season (causing Keith Szarabajka to turn down a role on Midnight Caller).
 The show was later canceled, though, due to a row between CBS and Universal Studios over the renewal of Murder, She Wrote.
 In The Story of The Equalizer, created for the DVD box set, executive producer Coleman Luck also stated that Universal requested a script for a crossover episode with Magnum, P.I. despite the objections of the crew due to the vastly different tones of the two shows.
 Ultimately, the crossover did not happen, and the episode was rewritten as "Beyond Control".

-The show's theme music was created by composer/performer Stewart Copeland, his first effort at theme music composition in what would become a lengthy career in that field.
+The show's theme music was created by musician Stewart Copeland, his first effort at theme music composition in what would become a lengthy career in that field.
 The track is called "Busy Equalizing".
 An extended version appears on his album The Equalizer and Other Cliff Hangers.

 Reboot series (2021–2025)

 In November 2019, CBS announced that a reboot was in development with Queen Latifah in the lead role as Robyn McCall.
 Andrew Marlowe and Terri Miller were to serve as showrunners with Latifah herself as an executive producer.
 On January 27, 2020, CBS ordered a pilot for the new version.
 The series was among the 14 pilots ordered by CBS in February 2020 and was fast tracked to series the following March, as they were unable to film their pilots where Universal Television was shut down because of the COVID-19 pandemic.

-On May 8, 2020, CBS picked up the series and they added Chris Noth as William Bishop, a quirky ex-CIA director, who is the opposite of Latifah.
-It premiered on February 7, 2021, after Super Bowl LV.
+On May 8, 2020, CBS picked up the series, and it premiered on February 7, 2021, after Super Bowl LV.

-In March 2021, the series was renewed for a second season, which premiered on October 10, 2021.
-In May 2022, the series was renewed for its third and fourth seasons.
-The third season premiered on October 2, 2022.
-The fourth season finale aired on May 19, 2024.

-On May 2, 2025, CBS announced the series has been canceled after five seasons.
+The series was renewed for a second season, and ran for a total of five seasons, ending in 2025.